raspberrypilearning/build-an-octapi/en/step_7.md

 # Set up the client on the OctaPi network

-1. Connect a monitor, keyboard and mouse and power up a Raspberry Pi containing the **client** SD card you created earlier.
+1. Connect a monitor, keyboard, and mouse and power up a Raspberry Pi containing the **client** SD card you created earlier.

 1. Repeat the instructions from the previous step but this time on the **client**, logging onto the "OctaPi" network and removing any alternative Wi-Fi details from `wpa_suplicant`.